CMSgov/design-system/scripts/findDesignSystemVersions/README.md

 ## Setup

 First, you'll need to create a personal access token through GitHub Enterprise.

-In the top right of CMS github, click your user icon > Settings.
-Choose Developer Settings in the left menu.
-Choose personal access tokens.

-Generate a new token.
+Here are the [instructions for creating a token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on github.com.

 This token can either be stored in a `.env` file or passed to the tool through the command line.